 Rick Rodrigues has been at Brentwood since 2002, another convert to West Coast living who arrived from Winnipeg where he had received his B.Ed. from the University of Manitoba.
 A man of many talents, Mr. Rodrigues can be found in the lab theatrically teaching the beauty of physics or in the University Counselling office passionately advising senior students in their post-secondary pursuits.
 Singer, actor, physicist, counselor: Mr. Rodrigues is a true Renaissance man about the campus.
 Mr. Rodrigues lives in Privett House as the '3rd Man' with his lovely wife Jennifer and son Edward.

 Where else to develop a love of rowing but in St. Catharines, Ontario, where Debbie Sage spent her youth before moving to Trent University to continue rowing and earn her Bachelor of Arts degree in history and business.
-Joining the Brentwood rowing staff in 1997, Mrs. Sage also serves as the science lab technician, Head of Rowing, and Chair of the Brentwood Regatta.
+Joining the Brentwood rowing staff in 1997, Mrs. Sage also serves as the science lab technician, and Chair of the Brentwood Regatta.
 Considered one of the luckiest people on earth by her friends ("being paid to do something you love so much!"), Mrs. Sage spends her free time with her husband, Peter, and two children.

 B.Sc.
 (WSU), RFA Allard House, Rowing